Thursdays 26th January (9.30am-4.30pm), 2nd February (9.30am-4.30pm) & 2nd March (9.30am-12.30pm) 2023, online using Zoom.

 About the course

-The ideas, values and skills of solution-focused communication are helpful to anyone who works with people: the focus moves away from the problem towards preferred futures, strengths, resilience and competencies, progress already made, and possibilities.
+The ideas, values and skills of solution-focused practice are helpful to anyone who works with people: the focus moves away from the problem towards preferred futures, strengths, resilience and competencies, progress already made, and possibilities.

 The power of this approach has long been evidenced in helping services, community work and schools, but is becoming recognised also in personnel management, organisational development, and coaching.

-Solution-focused communication is a “non-expert” approach to helping and change work.
+Solution-focused practice is a “non-expert” approach to helping and change work.
 That is, it’s not based on the notion that the worker knows best.
 There’s a paradox here, though, in that to learn to function as an effective, truly non-expert practitioner takes some expertise.

-This course offers new communication skills and fosters personal & professional development, and will be useful to anyone who works with people – particularly those who support others through problems and change (e.g. workers in social care and housing support settings, mental health workers, community workers and health staff) and staff / team / organisation managers etc.
+This course offers new change conversation skills and fosters personal & professional development, and will be useful to anyone who works with people – particularly those who support others through problems and change (e.g. workers in social care and housing support settings, mental health workers, community workers and health staff) and staff / team / organisation managers etc.

 · Have experience of a solution-focused conversation, both as worker and client